Graciekan21/commkids/README.md

 # Kilooto Kids Camp

 Welcome to Kilooto Kids Camp, an exhilarating adventure-filled haven crafted to spark the curiosity and imagination of young explorers!
 Our camp isn't just about learning; it's a vibrant space where children can delve into, participate, and revel in the marvels of exploration.
+"Kiloot" is a word in the Luganda language, meaning "dream" in English.

 At Kilooto Kids Camp, we take pride in our distinctive fusion of educational pursuits and recreational delights.
 From hands-on experiments that transform learning into an adventure to outdoor escapades that nurture collaboration, our camp offers a comprehensive experience that transcends conventional education.